chainyo/tensorshare/docs/usage/tensorshare.md

 ## Deserializing tensors

-Just like the `from_dict` method, the `to_tensors` method can be used to deserialize the serialized tensors stored in the `TensorShare` object.
+Like the `from_dict` method, the `to_tensors` method can be used to deserialize the serialized tensors stored in the `TensorShare` object.
 The method expects a `backend` argument to specify the backend to use.

 ``` python